Pragya-011/Doctor-Fee-Prediction/README.md

 ## Machine Learning Modeling

-The machine learning model is built using Scikit-learn and is implemented in the `Models.ipynb` Jupyter Notebook.
+The machine learning model is built using Scikit-learn and is implemented in the `ML_Models.ipynb` Jupyter Notebook.
 This model predicts the consultation fee for doctors based on the provided attributes.

 ## Web Application